yzfedora/baidudl/README.md

 Hello everyone!
-After fixed the pan.baidu.com refuse wrong User-Agent request problem, welcome to enjoy the multi-threading based download acceleration experience.
+After fixed the pan.baidu.com refuse wrong User-Agent request problem, welcome to enjoy the multi-threading based download acceleration experience. default is using 100 threads, use "-n num-threads" option to set the maximum number of threads to be used for download.

 ![image](https://github.com/yzfedora/baidudl/raw/master/demo.png)

-# Tips
-if you find the download speed become very slow, even smaller than 100 KiB/s, you can type Ctrl-C first to stop it. and restore again. and don't forget to use "-n" option to specify use how many number of threads to download, normally, I set it to 100 or 200 according the situation.

 # Features